dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 toolbox image for about a year now, and have had `bpftrace` deployed to production along with the standard bcc tools.

-Our development tooling also installs kubectl-trace onto the laptop of anyone with production access.
+Our development tooling also installs `kubectl-trace` onto the laptop of anyone with production access.
 This makes it easy for developers to probe their applications, and the system faculties that support them.
 Developing this sort of tool library allows for easily applying purpose-built analysis tools to dig in and investigate production issues.

-This brings into reach tools that would otherwise be too scare or inaccessible, like kernel kprobes and uprobes. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.
+This brings into reach tools that would otherwise be too scare or inaccessible, like kernel `kprobes` and uprobes. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.

-In particular for this issue, bpftrace has the ability to target any ELF binary with uprobes and read method calls and returns for an application like memcached.
-This was the first entry-point into investigating the memcached key access patterns.
+In particular for this issue, bpftrace has the ability to target any ELF binary with uprobes and read method calls and returns for an application like `memcached`.
+This was the first entry-point into investigating the `memcached` key access patterns.

 ## memcached sources

-My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process__command` function in memcached.
-In the memcached source code, we can its signature in `memcached.c`:
+My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process__command` function in `memcached`.
+In the `memcached` source code, we can its signature in `memcached.c`:

 ```{.c include=src/memcached/memcached.c startLine=5756 endLine=5756}
 ```